vaa1234/prometheus-smartctl/README.md

 No extra configuration needed, should work out of the box.
 The `privileged: true` is required in order for `smartctl` to be able to access drives from the host.

-Docker image is here: <https://hub.docker.com/r/matusnovak/prometheus-smartctl>
+Docker image is here: <https://hub.docker.com/r/vaa12345/prometheus-smartctl>

-The architectures supported by this image are: linux/386, linux/amd64, linux/arm/v6, linux/arm/v7, linux/arm64/v8, linux/ppc64le, linux/s390x

 Example docker-compose.yml: